tobiju/bookdown-bootswatch-templates/README.md

 for your code blocks, then this package come to the rescue :).

 ## Installation
-Installation of this library uses composer.
-For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).
+Installation of this library uses Composer.
+For Composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).

-Put the following into your composer.json
+Put the following into your `composer.json` or run `composer require tobiju/bookdown-bootswatch-templates`.

     {
         "require-dev": {